Identifying Testing Improprieties, Irregularities, and Breaches

 - The incident is mitigated as necessary by school staff, and the LEA CAASPP coordinator is notified for assistance with mitigation.

-- The CAASPP test site coordinator or LEA CAASPP coordinator reports the irregularity using the online STAIRS/Appeals process in TOMS within 24 hours.
+- The site CAASPP coordinator or LEA CAASPP coordinator reports the irregularity using the online STAIRS/Appeals process in TOMS within 24 hours.

 - The CDE or the ETS LEA Administrator reviews the STAIRS case and approves the Appeal, if necessary.
 The coordinator retains the STAIRS response email for the record.